15 Disruptive Precision Agriculture Companies to Follow in 2025

 Founder(s): George Varvarelis and Dimitri (Jim) Evangelopoulos

-• Augmenta Mantis: An accessible and compatible solution, which is easy to install on all of the most common setups.
-Payback in a fraction of other solutions.
-It fine-tunes farmers preexisting RX or purely applies VRA as you go.
+Augmenta Mantis: A simple and compatible alternative that is easy to install on the most popular architectures.
+ROI in a fraction of alternatives.
+It tweaks your farmers existing RX or simply use VRA in real time.

 • In-cabin tablet application: This is used for initial setup and for conveniently starting your in-season Live VRA applications with just a few taps.
 The tablet interface enables the visualization of the application of farmers’ agronomic recommendations, in real-time as you drive, section by section.